Frequently asked questions

 When will I get my I-20 form?

-- After you have received an offer of admission to University of Georgia School of Law LL.M. studies and provided the required proof of finances, the University of Georgia Office of International Education will issue you an I-20 form.
+- After you have received an offer of admission to University of Georgia School of Law LL.M. studies and provided the required proof of finances, Immigration Services in the Office of Global Engagement will issue you an I-20 form.
 Please note that this process may take 3 to 4 weeks.

 How do I obtain a visa to study in the United States?

-- After you have received an offer of admission to University of Georgia School of Law LL.M. studies, we will send you the forms and instructions you need to apply for a visa at the U.S. embassy or consulate in your home country.
+- After you have received an offer of admission to the University of Georgia School of Law LL.M. degree, you will receive an email from Immigration Services in the Office of Global Engagement with instructions on how to apply for an international student visa.

 Can I transfer to the J.D. program?